jmalicki/io-uring-sync/IMPLEMENTATION_PLAN.md

 - Performance baseline establishment
 - Cross-platform compatibility verification

-#### 4.2 Documentation and User Experience (Week 11)
+#### 4.2 Documentation, User Experience, and Community (Week 11)
 **Deliverables:**
-- Complete user documentation
+- Complete user documentation with installation and usage guides
-- API documentation with examples
+- Comprehensive API documentation with code examples
-- Performance tuning guide
+- Performance tuning guide for different use cases
-- Troubleshooting guide
+- Troubleshooting guide for common issues
+- Community contribution guidelines and development setup
+- Release notes and changelog management

 **Acceptance Criteria:**
-- ✅ User documentation is complete and accurate
+- [ ] User documentation is complete, accurate, and easy to follow
-- ✅ All public APIs are documented with examples
+- [ ] All public APIs are documented with comprehensive examples
-- ✅ Performance tuning guide helps users optimize
+- [ ] Performance tuning guide helps users optimize for their specific use cases
-- ✅ Troubleshooting guide covers common issues
+- [ ] Troubleshooting guide covers all common issues and edge cases
-- ✅ Documentation builds without warnings
+- [ ] Documentation builds without warnings and is accessible
+- [ ] Community guidelines are clear and encourage contributions
+- [ ] Release process is documented and reproducible

 **Testing Requirements:**
 - Documentation accuracy verification